openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 1. Continuous Standardization of Shipped tolerations.

 - OpenShift Engineers need to ensure that all control plane and essential workloads ship with the correct tolerations for the NoExecute taints being applied to control plane nodes.
+This includes creating a ClusterRole to be bound as RoleBinding into operator and operand namespaces as needed to tolerate all expected control plane taints in OCP.
   This is critical for maintaining uninterrupted operations of OpenShift's core services on these nodes.
   This involves getting multiple teams on the same page and that new projects also incorporate the needed tolerations.
 - OpenShift Engineers also need to guarantee that those workloads have the right permissions to tolerate the NoExecute taint, as the ValidatingAdmissionPolicy checks for custom taint/toleration key and verbs.
 - If custom special node groups are being considered for protection, Cluster Administrators need to coordinate with Users/Developers to implement new tolerations for workloads intended for those specific node groups (e.g., GPU-enabled nodes).
   This coordination ensures that the designated workloads are appropriately scheduled on the protected nodes.

 #### Workflow Steps

 1. Node tainting:

 - Cluster Administrator applies NoExecute taints to control plane nodes and any other special node groups deemed necessary to protect.
   This foundational step prevents unauthorized workloads from being scheduled (or directly placed with spec.nodeName field) on these critical nodes.

 ```
 oc taint nodes ip-XX-XX-XX-XXX.ec2.internal node-role.kubernetes.io/control-plane:NoExecute-